DigitalPublishingToolkit/TOD29GOODDATA/md/13chapter8.md

 Mathews, Debra and Leila Jamal.
 'Revisiting respect for persons in genomic research' *Genes* 5 (2014): 1--12.

-McCoy, Alfred W. 'Science in Dachau\'s shadow: Hebb, Beecher, and the development of CIA psychological torture and modern medical ethics', *Journal of the History of the Behavioral Sciences* 43.4 (2007):
+McCoy, Alfred W. 'Science in Dachau's shadow: Hebb, Beecher, and the development of CIA psychological torture and modern medical ethics', *Journal of the History of the Behavioral Sciences* 43.4 (2007):
 401--417.